 When considering this route there are still 2 pitfalls:

 - Some Applications AREN’T cloud-ready

-Applications that require vast amounts of data to communicate between the server and end-user’s device, has a hard time running in a cloud-based environment, slowing job functions down to a crawl.
+Applications that require vast amounts of data to communicate between the server and an end-user’s device have a hard time running in a cloud-based environment, slowing job functions down to a crawl.

 - Internet connection is STILL extremely important

 To cloud computing, if the sole link to your business applications is your internet connection, you better make sure it’s fast, reliable, and redundant.
 This shouldn’t be a showstopper: as metro areas have multiple carriers of high-availability bandwidth.